saikokami/POEUnethicalLogout/README.md

 Not allowed by GGG, for educational purposes only!

 - You need [Python](https://www.python.org/downloads/) installed on your computer
-- I'm using win32api, keyboard, time, pyautogui so make sure u have those installed!
 - Download: [Zip](https://github.com/saikokami/POEUnethicalLogout/archive/refs/heads/main.zip)

 How it works: